BrianMsane/Data-Science/courses/data-fundamentals/concepts/dataScience.md

 ## Data Scientists Types

 - Type A data scientists focus on Analysis: understanding and deriving insights from data.
 - Type B data scientists focus on Building: in addition to being Type A, they possess strong programming skills.
+They build systems and make data science work in production.